 Enjoy a delicious cold brew coffee this summer, and save money by skipping the coffee shops.
 For the best glass, the recommended Cold Brew Coffee Ratio is explained, so you can choose to enjoy your coffee on ice, heated, or as a latte.
 You’ll find helpful tips explaining how to make cold brew coffee so you end up with the perfect brew every time.

 Cold Brew vs. Iced Coffee

-I make cold brew often at home — it’s very easy to make, so I like to always have some in the fridge for when my coffee cravings hit.
+I make cold brew often at home.
+It’s very easy to make, so I like to have it on hand when my coffee cravings hit.